owncloud/ocis/README.md

 ### Use the ocis Repo as Source

 Use this method to run an instance with the latest code.
 This is only recommended for development purposes.
+The minimum go version required is 1.19.
 To build and run a local instance with demo users:

 ```console
 # get the source